library(tidyverse)

 23.3.2 Data on EDGAR filings

 As discussed above, Guay et al. (2016) consider a number of measures of voluntary disclosure.
-While their measures based on management forecasts require data from IBES and their measures of firm-initiated press releases require data from RavenPack, the measure based on the number of 8-Ks filed in a period can be collected from SEC EDGAR fairly easily and we focus on that measure for this reason.
+While measures based on management forecasts require data from IBES and measures of firm-initiated press releases require data from RavenPack, the measure based on the number of 8-Ks filed in a period can be collected from SEC EDGAR fairly easily and we focus on that measure for this reason.

 Here we collect filings data from SEC EDGAR.
 Specifically, we collect index files for each quarter.
 These index files include details on each filing in the applicable quarter.